 Kenyan regulators are increasingly focused on:

-Future regulation is expected to address custody standards, licensing models, stablecoins, and clearer supervision of blockchain-based financial services.
+Upcoming regulatory steps are expected to address custody standards, licensing models, stablecoin-related oversight, and clearer supervision of blockchain-based financial services.

 Final Answer: Is Crypto Legal in Kenya?

-Yes, cryptocurrency is legal to use in Kenya — but it is not legal tender.
+Yes, cryptocurrency can be used in Kenya — but it is not legal tender.

-Kenyans may lawfully own, trade, and transact with cryptocurrency, including Bitcoin and other digital assets.
-At the same time, crypto operates outside the formal banking system and remains subject to evolving regulation, taxation, and compliance requirements.
+Kenyans may generally own, trade, and transact with cryptocurrency, including Bitcoin and other digital assets.
+At the same time, crypto activities operate outside the formal banking system and may be subject to evolving regulation, taxation, and compliance requirements depending on the service model.

-As Kenya continues refining its regulatory approach, users, startups, and service providers should stay informed and align with existing financial and tax obligations.
+As Kenya continues refining its regulatory approach, users, startups, and service providers should stay informed and align with the existing financial and tax obligations that apply to their activities.